waimea-aalee/200-dtd-assessment/Design.md

 The functionality is important because if the project does not work how intended it would be frustrating for the end user.

 When making my site I will need to consider that it meets the needs of the end users requirements/needs.
-It also needs to do and cope with all actions e.g. if invalid action done, an end user friendly error message will come up instead of the whole page coming up with a bunch of error code, and all commands and buttons are working correc;y
+It also needs to do and cope with all actions e.g. if invalid action done, an end user friendly error message will come up instead of the whole page coming up with a bunch of error code, and all commands and buttons are working correctly

 Fully satisfy the original need / purpose

 ### End User

-Replace this text with a clear explanation of what the implication means.

-Replace this text with an explanation of why the implication is relevant to this particular project.
+End user means that the site or app is working how a specific end user may need

+This implication is important because if it was not adjusted to the end users needs it will make it difficult to use your site and they will most likely just use another that meets their needs better.

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+When making my site I will need to consider things about the end user such as, age and interests, if it appeals to the correct audience and what device they are most likely going to use.
+I will try to know as much as I can about the end user for things such as age, gender, interests and correct language.
+I should make sure the end user can input feedback to the site so they can help with design and make it a better experience for them and everyone.

 -------------------------------------------------